 The rich and ancient symbology has made this fantastic animal a well-known good luck charm, a symbol of good luck.

 Born as a good luck gift, it is a simple sponge cake with a sponge cake base that has decorations in sugar paste and dyes.
 On the internet you can find several tutorials, but the original recipe is by Jenna Rae Cakes, a boutique bakery in Winnipeg, Canada.

 For the decorations:

 Made, with black and white fondant, eyes, ears and horn according to the instructions of the tutorials you can find on the Net.
 Decorate them with glitter powder.
 It is advisable to prepare the decorations 1-2 days in advance.

 Cook the sponge cake.
 Prepare the butter cream.
 Spread the butter cream between the different layers.
-If you wish, you can create a rainbow using food colouring agents, or you can alternate sugar syrup and buttercream to decorate with M&M's.
+If you wish, you can create a rainbow using food coloring agents, or you can alternate sugar syrup and buttercream to decorate with M&M's.

 Cover the cake with the buttercream and keep it in the fridge for 1 hour.
-Cover the cake with white fondant and use strips of coloured fondant to decorate the base.
+Cover the cake with white fondant and use strips of colored fondant to decorate the base.
 Place the horn and ears that you have mounted on the sticks and complete with tufts of colored buttercream, imitating the mane of the unicorn.

 To make the vegan butter cream, just use a vegetable butter.